 South Toledo Bend State Park, Louisiana

-When you think of fall in the south, Louisiana may not be the first state that comes to mind, but this unique waterfront state park that boasts vibrant foliage, stunning views, and abundant wildlife is sure to change your mind!
+When you think of fall in the South, Louisiana may not be the first state that comes to mind, but this unique waterfront state park in Louisiana with vibrant foliage, stunning views, and abundant wildlife is sure to change your mind!

 South Toledo Bend State Park is one of the most beautiful places to spend fall in Louisiana!
 Visitors flock here in the summer to relax at one of the many lake house rentals or compete in bass fishing tournaments.
 By fall, the area is much quieter, making for a peaceful getaway surrounded by nature.